Amazon Business Strategy: A plan to become the top Fortune 500 company

 Even though Amazon is way ahead of Walmart in terms of market capitalization but in revenue, it’s still quite behind Walmart.
 But considering Amazon’s fast growth, sources predict that Amazon would overtake Walmart’s revenue by 2022.

-Amazon already surpassed Walmart as the world’s largest retailer in 2019 and in a few years, it would surpass its revenue too.
+Amazon already surpassed Walmart as the world’s largest retailer in 2019 and in the coming one or two years, it would surpass Walmart’s revenue too.